All guides

 Immediate monitoring

-Check that your pet doesn't vomit or spit out the medication in the following minutes.
-Report any side effects to your veterinarian.
+Check that your pet does not vomit or spit out the medication in the following minutes.
+Report any side effect to your veterinarian.

 Follow-up appointment

-Some treatments require a check-up during or at the end of the medication.
-Bring the medication to the visit if your vet needs to verify the dosage.
+Some treatments need a check during or at the end of the medication.
+Bring the medication to the visit if the dosage must be verified.

-The most common situations encountered when administering oral medication to pets.
+The most common situations when giving oral medication.

-My pet absolutely refuses everything — no method works.
+My pet refuses everything, no method works.
 What should I do?

 Should I always give the medication with food?

-Not necessarily — it depends entirely on the medication prescribed.
-Some are given on an empty stomach for better absorption; others need to be taken with food to avoid gastric irritation.
+Not necessarily: it depends entirely on the medication prescribed.
+Some are given on an empty stomach for better absorption; others with food to avoid gastric irritation.
 Always follow your veterinarian's instructions and those on the label.

-No. Treatments must be completed in full, even if your pet appears recovered.
-This is especially true for antibiotics: early discontinuation can lead to a harder-to-treat relapse and promote the development of bacterial resistance.
+No. The treatment must be completed in full, even if your pet appears recovered.
+This is especially true for antibiotics: stopping early can lead to a harder-to-treat relapse and promote bacterial resistance.

 Can I crush the tablet and mix it in food?

 Sometimes yes, sometimes absolutely not.
-Extended-release or coated tablets must never be crushed, as this can cause an excessive dose to be released all at once.
+Extended-release or coated tablets must never be crushed: this can release an excessive dose all at once.
 Always ask your veterinarian's permission before crushing a tablet.

 I forgot a dose.
 What should I do?

-If you realize quickly, give the missed dose.
-If the next dose is imminent, simply skip the missed dose and resume the normal schedule — never double up to compensate.
+If you notice quickly, give the missed dose.
+If the next dose is imminent, simply skip the missed one and resume the normal schedule: do not double up to compensate.
 For critical medications (antibiotics, anticonvulsants), contact your veterinarian.

-How do I know if my pet really swallowed the medication?
+How do I know my pet really swallowed the medication?

-Carefully observe the swallowing motion (throat movement) after closing the mouth.
+Watch for the swallowing motion (throat movement) after closing the mouth.
 For tablets, wait 2 to 3 minutes and check around the animal.
-Cats are particularly skilled at storing a tablet against their cheek and discreetly spitting it out later.
+Cats are particularly skilled at storing a tablet against the cheek and discreetly spitting it out later.

-The information in this guide is general in nature and intended to support the relationship between the owner and their veterinarian.
+The information in this guide is general in nature and is meant to support the relationship between the owner and their veterinarian.
 It does not replace an examination, diagnosis, or personalized medical advice.

 Need help or a demonstration?

-If you have trouble administering your pet's medication or would like an in-clinic demonstration, our team is available to guide you.
+If you have trouble giving your pet's medication or would like an in-clinic demonstration, our team is here to guide you.